twitter/communitynotes/content/faq.md

 {{< expand "Is Twitter working with any outside organizations to build this product?" >}}

 A wealth of relevant knowledge exists beyond Twitter’s virtual walls, so we are drawing on external research and collaborating with a variety of groups and organizations for their expertise and input.
-From having a member of the University of Chicago’s Center for RISC embedded on our team, to hosting feedback sessions with reporters and researchers, we’re integrating social science and academic perspectives like behavioral economics, social psychology, political science and procedural justice into our product development process.
+In building Birdwatch, we’ve drawn on input from academic advisors whose expertise includes crowdsourcing, online juries, political science, polarization and more.
+Their input has helped us shape what Birdwatch is today, and will going forward.
 We’re also [collaborating with AP and Reuters](https://twitter.com/birdwatch/status/1422293696041603081) as part of our analysis of the helpfulness & quality of information elevated by Birdwatch.

 {{< /expand >}}

 {{< expand "There’s a Birdwatch note on one of my Tweets.
 What does that mean?" >}}

-Birdwatch is a pilot program that allows participants to identify information in Tweets they believe may be misleading and write notes that provide additional context.
-You can learn more about Birdwatch [here](../).

-Currently, notes are only visible to people in the pilot, or on a separate [Birdwatch site](http://birdwatch.twitter.com) for people outside of the pilot and will not impact your account, or change the way your Tweets appear to anyone outside of the pilot.
-Birdwatch contributions are being intentionally kept separate from Twitter during this pilot phase while we build Birdwatch, and gain confidence that it produces context people find appropriate and helpful.

-If you believe a note may have violated the Twitter Rules, you can report it by clicking or tapping the ••• menu on a note, and then selecting "Report”, or by using [this form](https://help.twitter.com/en/forms/birdwatch).

-If you’d like to contribute to Birdwatch, learn more about how to sign up for a future spot in our pilot [here](../join).
+Tweet authors with Birdwatch notes on their Tweets can request additional review or report notes.
+[Learn more](../additional-review/).

 {{< /expand >}}

 {{< expand "Can people be removed from the Birdwatch program?
 What if someone is writing harmful content in their notes?" >}}

-All participants and all Birdwatch contributions are subject to the Twitter Rules.
+All contributors and all Birdwatch contributions are subject to the Twitter Rules.
 Failure to abide by the rules can result in removal from the Birdwatch pilot, and/or other remediations.

 If you believe a note may have violated the Twitter Rules, you can report it by clicking or tapping the ••• menu on a note, and then selecting "Report”, or by using [this form](https://help.twitter.com/en/forms/birdwatch).